phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 41: February 20, 2019

+**Today's Progress**: Learned some new coding shortcuts.
+Still annoyed by some of my old skool coding habbits.
+Hard to get rid of them.
+Decided to give VCE a try, far more lightweight compared to Atom.

+**Thoughts:**

 ### Day 40: February 19, 2019

 **Today's Progress**: Enjoyed some theory on new ES6 methods like every() and some().
 Need to learn how to overcome this on older browsers though.
 Again the everlasting webdeveloper dilemma: browser versions!